 Think about it, what’s the messaging of the United States of America, Space X, Mountain Dew, Dr. Phil, or the next candidate for Senate?
-What are they saying to the world, their audience, their followers, and their inner circles?
+What are they saying to the world, their audience, and their inner circles?

-So whether it’s a new message or the beginning of messaging, carrying it out can take some thoughtfulness, savviness, scripting, and good storytelling.
-Once you know the story, you can synthesize the message into bite size quotes or long form texts.
-Btw, Now’s a good time to make a note to check out the brand DNA article – it’s all about what the story is about.
-And what is any story about really: something truthful.
-Even fairytales and make-believe is based on “truth.”
-Your dreams and nightmares are based on some “truth” inside you.
+So whether it’s a new message or the beginning of messaging, carrying it out can take some thoughtfulness, savviness, scripting, and storytelling.
+Once you know the story, you can synthesize the message into bite size quotes or long form transcripts.
+(Btw: Now’s a good time to make a note to check out the “Brand DNA” article.
+It’s all about identifying what the story is from which good messaging is based.
+And what is any story about really?
+Something truthful.
+Even fairytales and science-fiction is based on some “truth.”)

 And so, your messaging is based on some truth inside your organization.
-You might know it in your mind or heart, but do the others?
+You might know it in your heart or mind, but do the others?
 You may have never put much thought into it because you might think your product is “lifeless” or inanimate.
-Maybe you sell garden hoses.
-But can you 100% hedge your bet on the other garden hose company never connecting the narrative dots of garden hoses> to grass and terrain> to environment> to planet earth and nature and then ultimately winning out and beating you because they made a humanistic connection to something that matters to everyone.
-Was that a reach?
-If they win, it doesn’t matter too much what you think but you’ll have plenty of time to debate it at a dive bar somewhere 48 months from the time you’re reading this.
-And that may sound a little like dramatic science-fiction but here’s some straight forward reality – People care about grass, mother earth, and they certainly like to hear from the winners.
+Maybe you sell garden hoses and don’t think it makes sense to create messaging or story around your product’s domain.
+But can you 100% bet on the other garden hose companies NOT connecting the narrative dots of a homeowner’s garden hose> to their lawn and home> to environment and nature> to planet earth, and then ultimately winning out as a brand because they made a humanistic connection to something that matters to everyone holding a garden hose and then became a more memorable brand because of it.